ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 - The primary key of the table to be replicated must not be modified.

-- If the column types, NOT NULL constraints, CHECK constraints, unique key indexes, or function-based indexes of the replicated table differ between the two servers, and `REPLICATION_SQL_APPLY_ENABLE` is set to 1, the replication will operate in [SQL apply mode](#), which may result in reduced performance.
+- If the column types, NOT NULL constraints, CHECK constraints, unique key indexes, or function-based indexes of the replicated table differ between the two servers, and `REPLICATION_SQL_APPLY_ENABLE` is set to 1, the replication will operate in [SQL Apply Mode](#appendix-c-sql-apply-mode), which may result in reduced performance.

 #### Connection Constraints